Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Introduction

 \subsection{Organization}

 In Section~\ref{sec:prelim}, we define the notation and describe some simple or well-known codes which will be used throughout the paper.
 Section~\ref{sec:hash-for-mixed} demonstrates how to efficiently encode and decode pattern rich strings against $k$-bit deletions using a hashing procedure.
 Section~\ref{sec:enc-to-mixed} describes how to efficiently encode any string as a pattern rich string.
 Section~\ref{sec:proof-of-thm} combines the results of the previous sections to prove Theorem~\ref{thm:main}.
 Section~\ref{sec:insertions} describes how to modify the code so that it works efficiently on the $k$-bit insertion and deletion channel.
 Section~\ref{sec:conclusion} suggests what would need to be done to improve redundancy past $O(k^2\log k\log n)$ using our methods.
-Appendix~\ref{app:linear-limits} proves that essentially the best linear $k$-bit deletion code is the $(k+1)$-repetition code.